Lokeshchoubisa/sql-viewer/README.md

 - The most time-saving optimisation would be **dynamic fetching**.
 The rows of a table are fetched only when the user requests it.
 Not a second before.
 This saves a lot of seconds off our initial load time, by distributing that across requests.
 - **Extensive use of the `useMemo` hook**.
 The `useMemo` hook reduces the number of re-computations by storing the results of computations with the same dependencies.
 The data of tables is entirely 'memoised'.
 - **Keeping the number of state changes as low as possible**.
 While this has been accompanied by a slight reduction in the feature set, it has more than made up for it in the load time of a re-render.
-- **Reduced the number of API calls**.
-I have reduced the number of API calls, by using the `useEffect` hook, which shaved off almost 2 seconds after each click.

 ## Available Scripts